sidharthkuruvila/ocaml-lucene/doc/compiling_byte_array_fst_states.md

 ## Compiling an uncompiled state

 ### Variables
-* node_hashes: (arc list, int) Hashtbl.t.
+* node_hashes: (arc list, int) Hashtbl.t - A hash table where the key is a list of arcs and the value is the position of the the node the list compiles into.
 * uncompiled_state: (output, (output, compiled_state)) State.t

 ### Algorithm

 * Convert the uncompiled state into a list of arcs
 * If the arc is not a key in the hash table
-   * Write te list of arcs as a new node
+   * Write the list of arcs as a new node in the byte array fst
-   * Add the list of arcs and the new nodes position into the hash table
+   * Add the list of arcs and the new node's position into the hash table
 * Get the node position for the list of arcs from the hash table

-## Al alternative approach
+## An alternate approach

 This approach adds some complexity for some space savings.
 It avoids the need to store entire arc lists as keys.